 Doing College offers just the right kind and amount of support for your high school senior to make steady progress toward their educational goals with confidence.

-The Initial Working Session for Seniors
+The Initial Working Session

 - Explain how colleges make admission decisions with a focus on your student’s goals and priorities.